Josh Lowe Player Props: Rays vs. Royals

 Josh Lowe At The Plate

-- Lowe has driven in a run in 26 games this year (43.3%), including eight games with more than one RBI (13.3%).
-He has also driven in three or more of his team's runs in four contests.
+- Lowe has driven home a run in 26 games this year (42.6%), including more than one RBI in 13.1% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.